Strip (The Chameleons album)

-Strip is the first acoustic album and fourth studio album overall by English rock band the Chameleons.
+Strip is the first acoustic album by English rock band the Chameleons.
 It was released 1 May 2000 on record label Paradiso, following the band's reformation that year.
 It consists of acoustic arrangements of the Chameleons' previously released songs.

 Release

 Strip was released 1 May 2000 on record label Paradiso.

 Critical reception

 AllMusic wrote that the album "[doesn't] so much retread its golden oldies for the umpteenth time as recast them completely as modern ideas".